preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/index.rst

 When a Team Site has been set up for process authoring, the following will be available for authors:

-+ A Processes library that only users that has the right permissions (one way or another) can work with.
++ A Processes library that only users that has the right permissions can work with.
 + A Publish Workflow.
 + A Tasks list.
 + Process History for the published editions.
-+ Options for relating to documents, controlled documents or "normal" documents.
++ Options for relating to documents; controlled documents or "normal" documents.
 + Options for creating a new draft from a published process.
 + Options for unpublishing a process.

-In a Team Site set up for process authoring, a library, usually called just "Controlled Documents", is available here:
+In a Team Site set up for process authoring, a library, usually called just "Processes", is available here:

 (Image to be added)